jillesvangurp/sinatra-docdsl/README.md

     title "DocDSL demo"
     header "Displayed before the title."
-    introduction "A short introduction to your API." footer "
+    introduction "A short introduction to your API."
+    # useful if your sinatra app lives under some context path other than /.
+    # Causes the paths in the documentation to be prefixed with
+    # this.
+Defaults to empty
+    url_prefix "/my/application/path"
+    footer "
 # Footer section
 As of 0.7.0, Sinatra docdsl supports markdown.
 For example, this entire footer section is written using markdown.

 # heading 1